-These changes to the Company's internal control over financial reporting that occurred during the most recent quarter ended March 31, 2018 have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+These changes to the Company's internal control over financial reporting that occurred since the beginning of 2018 have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 PART II.
 OTHER INFORMATION